West Chester PA NAACP

 • You Sound Like a White Girl: The Case for Rejecting Assimilation* by Julissa Arce.

-The books marked with an *asterick are available free of charge via Libby, as part of the Chester County Library system.
+Many of the books listed are available free of charge by using Libby, as part of the Chester County Library system.

 • Home